taburetkin/marionette.infrastructure/README.md

 *This view don't have UI elements and regions.
 Actually its just a view with template.*

 - **HamburgerView** ✔
-*This view can render children in a hamberger style, child after child.*
+*This view can render children in a hamburger style, child after child.*

 - **ModelPropertyView** ✔
 *This view is bound to model property and reflects model's propery change*